explsd/zap-flagger-blog/blog.md

           type: report
     ```
     - `af-plan.yaml` is an Automation Plan that was generated using the ZAP GUI.
-    - The context we are using is `http://podinfo:9898` with everything `http://podinfo:9898.*` in scope with the exlusion of `http://podinfo:9898/panic` and `http://podinfo:9898/status/10`. (podinfo has some testing features that ZAP can trigger and disrupt the pod)
+    - The context we are using is `http://podinfo:9898` with everything `http://podinfo:9898.*` in scope with the exclusion of `http://podinfo:9898/panic` and `http://podinfo:9898/status/10`. (podinfo has some testing features that ZAP can trigger and disrupt the pod)
 - The first job is a delay, this is so that Flagger can spin up ZAP when a deployment starts, but wait until the deployment is finished before triggering attacks.
 Attacks during the deployment process could potentially impact metrics and trigger a rollback.
 - After the delay, ZAP inspects the OpenAPI spec and then uses it to attack podinfo.
 - The results is then generated as a pdf report as well as a SARIF report.